 The reason you're visiting Dr. Getty's website is because you're searching for information about taking care of your horses' nutritional needs.
 There's a saying -- "Ask 50 people the same question about feeding, and you'll get 50 different answers."
 Getting accurate, reliable answers to your questions can be a frustrating experience.
 That's why checking the credentials of the person with whom you're consulting is the best way to assure a good result.

-Every horse owner should have the support of at least three team members: your veterinarian, a competent farrier, and an equine nutritionist.
+Every horse owner should have the support of at least three team members: your veterinarian, a competent barefoot trimmerr, and an equine nutritionist.
 Your veterinarian is the best source for medical treatment and information.
-The farrier is an obvious necessity—we all know the truth behind “no hoof, no horse.”
+The barefoot trimmer is an obvious necessity -- we all know the truth behind, no hoof, no horse!
 An equine nutritionist has years of graduate study and work in nutrition, and is a valuable partner in keeping your horse at his healthiest, along with complementing medical treatment for the best overall results.

 To make this information readily available to all horse owners, Dr. Getty is now working on a new book, a companion to Feed Your Horse Like a Horse, that will include additional research and expanded coverage of the horse care concerns most frequently voiced during her 25+ years in the field.
-So for the next few months, Dr. Getty will be doing a limited number of consultations.
-Preference will be offered to existing clients, however, she will keep open a few slots for new clients.
-Keep in mind that appointments will typically be two to three months out.
+So for the next few months, Dr. Getty will only be able to consult with existing clients.
+Her schedule will open up in 2018.
+If you would like to get on her calendar, please complete the form below.

 Meanwhile, Dr. Getty shares her knowledge and experience in various ways:

--- You'll find a wealth of information available on the Getty Equine Nutrition homepage, including links to a searchable form, recorded teleseminars and interviews, and a growing library of articles and tips.
+-- You'll find a wealth of information available on the Getty Equine Nutrition homepage, including links to a searchable forum, recorded teleseminars and interviews, and a growing library of articles and tips.

 -- Sign up for the free bi-monthly e-news, Forage for Thought.
 Each issue covers one or more topics in depth.